 If you want to travel but don’t have a specific destination in mind, one possibility is to take a trip somewhere that’s not as far.
 Let’s say you want to go to a sunny location with a beach but it doesn’t matter where you go.
 You could easily take a vacation without racking up extra debt if you live close enough to make the trip by car in a day.
 Set aside money ahead of time and try to make your trip as frugal as possible.
 Make sure you have enough to cover three or four days lodging, food, and gas.
 You can take food with you to reduce your expenses further and look for cheap lodging at motels or with Airbnb.Just because you have debt doesn't mean you can't take a budget-friendly vacation.
 Click To Tweet

 6. Stay With Someone You Know

 One of the other ways my grandmother was able to afford vacations without having a lot of money was by staying with family.
 Lodging costs for any trip you take can easily be one of the most expensive parts of your vacation budget.
-You can avoid part or all of those costs if you crash on a couch or air mattress on their floor rather than paying for a hotel room.
+You can avoid part or all of those costs if you crash on a couch or Memory Foam Talk Mattress Comparisons on their floor rather than paying for a hotel room.
 Check ahead of time with family or friends to see if this is a possibility.

 7. Pair Up

-I recently took a week-long trip to California with a good friend of mine.
+I recently took a week-long trip to an Exclusive Private Beach Resort in Phuket with a good friend of mine.
 We split our expenses for a rental car, hotel rooms, and gas, making the trip much more economical.
 We stayed in budget friendly lodging rather than five star resorts because we knew we wouldn’t spend much time in any of the hotels anyway because we were too busy going places and seeing stuff.
 By sharing some of the expenses with a friend, we were both able to take a vacation for far less money than if we had each gone alone.